 Our principal office is located at 2 W. Liberty Blvd, Suite 100, Malvern, Pennsylvania 19355, where we lease approximately 12,200 square feet of office space under a lease that terminates on February 28, 2023.
-We also occupy approximately 1,375 square feet of office space and approximately 1,125 square feet of laboratory space in Creve Coeur, Missouri under a lease that terminates on January 31, 2022.
-We intend to add new facilities as we add employees, and we believe that suitable additional or substitute space will be available as needed to accommodate any such expansion of our operations.
+We intend to add new facilities or space as we add employees, and we believe that suitable additional or substitute space will be available as needed to accommodate any such expansion of our operations.